VedantSugandh/VedantSugandh/README.md

 ### 🤗Welcome to my GitHub Profile

-With over 3 years of experience as a Retail Banking Analyst, Data Analyst, Strategy building, and MIS Reporting, I possess a strong foundation in collecting, organizing, and analyzing data to empower organizations in making well-informed decisions.
+With over 4 years of experience as a Retail Banking Analyst, Data Analyst, Strategy building, and MIS Reporting, I possess a strong foundation in collecting, organizing, and analyzing data to empower organizations in making well-informed decisions.
 Currently, I am thriving as a Data Analyst at Edventure Software, where my responsibilities encompass managing both secured and unsecured credit portfolios.
-My key focus lies in areas like "CUSTOMER RISK APPETITE" and "CUSTOMER RISK ANALYSIS."
+My key focus lies in "CUSTOMER RISK APPETITE" and "CUSTOMER RISK ANALYSIS."

 Additionally, I excel in designing complex database models, particularly snowflake data models, and providing comprehensive reporting on account origination, performance, collection, and recovery.
 Moreover, I undertake ad-hoc analysis to tackle diverse challenges.

 In executing my regular job responsibilities, I predominantly utilize the basic programming languages SAS and SQL, and we are currently transitioning toward Python.
-For reporting purposes, I am adept at using Tableau, Power BI, and Excel to provide clear and actionable insights.
+I am adept at using Tableau, Power BI, and Excel to provide clear and actionable insights for reporting purposes.